pygame/pygame/docs/reST/ref/image.rst

    * ``JPEG``

 .. versionadded:: 1.8 Saving PNG and JPEG files.
-.. versionchanged:: 2.0.0.dev11 The save function got an optional  *namehint* parameter to make it possible to save other formats than ``TGA`` to a file-like object.
+.. versionchanged:: 2.0.0.dev11
+                    The save function got an optional  *namehint* parameter to make it possible to save other formats than ``TGA`` to a file-like object.

 .. function:: load

-   | :sl:`load new image from a file`
+   | :sl:`load new image from a file (or file-like object)`
    | :sg:`load(filename) -> Surface`
    | :sg:`load(fileobj, namehint="") -> Surface`